paul356/cljstest/README.md

-Summary
+#cljstest

+_Keywords: Clojure ClojureScript Arduino_

-An experimental clojurescript and Arduino project which consists of a simple backend and frontend.
+A simple ***Clojure*** and Arduino project which consists of a server and a web client and arduino.
+You can control the states of arduino ports or some in memory values from a web browser.

-The backend is written in plain clojure which uses ring, compojure, and jssc to service web requests.
+The backend is written in plain clojure which uses ring, compojure to service web requests and jssc to do the serial communication.
 The backend provides intefaces to switch some "PORT"s.
-The "PORT" is a delegate of an Arduino digital pin.
+The "PORT" represents an Arduino digital pin.
 You can set these Arduino pins to high and low voltage though /port/set/<index>?val=1/0 and get pin status by /port/get/<index>.
-Beside these interface the backend serve a simple html page which runs the javascript frontend.

-The frontend is clojurescript generated javascript.
-It renders a background image and some buttons to control "PORT"s.
+These APIs are used by the entry page which has some buttons to turn on and off these "PORT"s.